 Here the vehicle can be imported only from the customs port at Mumbai.

-The main drawback in importing an used car is that you cannot sell the car for 2 years from the date of import.
-But some people are still selling the cars unofficially without changing the documents till 2 years are completed.
+The main drawback of importing a used car is that you cannot sell the car for 2 years from the date of import.
+But some people are still selling the cars unofficially without changing the documents to 2 years are completed.